City of Oxford Unveils Plans for New $1 Million Animal Resource Center - The Oxford Eagle

 City of Oxford Unveils Plans for New $1 Million Animal Resource Center

-After months of restructuring following widespread criticism of Oxford’s animal shelter, Mayor Robyn Tannehill and consultant Dr. Sarah Pizano revealed plans for the new Animal Resource Center, which will dedicate $1 million to renovations and community programs to improve animal care in the area.
+After months of restructuring following widespread criticism of Oxford’s animal shelter, Mayor Robyn Tannehill and consultant Dr. Sarah Pizano revealed plans for the new Animal Resource Center, which will dedicate $1 million to renovations and community programs to improve animal care in the area, as well as salaries for shelter employees.

 “I want to point out that $1 million is not easy to come by in our city budget; as you can imagine, we don’t have $1 million just sitting around,” Mayor Tannehill said.
 “This million will mean that there will be other projects that will have to be eliminated, that some of our street paving projects or other things will have to wait.
 Capital improvements for things like the city pool that desperately needs help will have to wait.
 But we are committed to funding this animal resource center.”